squaresLab/LLMAO/README.md

 top 1: 69
 ```

-In which LLMAO has much weaker results than Transfer that is trained on all files for each individual D4J bug.
+In which LLMAO has much weaker results than Transfer-FL, a prior fault localization approach that is trained on Defects4J for each individual bug.

 To remake LLMAO file level scores:
 ```